toggle mobile menu Menu

 Menu

-HoLEP for Benign Prostatic Hyperplasia (BPH)
+HoLEP Procedure for Benign Prostatic Hyperplasia (BPH)

 Holmium laser enucleation of the prostate (HoLEP) is a non-invasive surgery that uses a laser to remove tissue from an enlarged prostate due to benign prostatic hyperplasia (BPH).
 HoLEP may help if you have symptoms of enlarged prostate.
 These include: urinary frequency, urgency, getting up at night to urinate, incontinence of urine, difficulty starting your urinary stream, urinary retention, urinary tract infections, or bladder stones.